 This system encompasses the processes and powers exercised by courts in the criminal jurisdiction.
 It gives effect to the rule of law by providing fair and just processes, powers and procedures for application in criminal cases.

-This system provides the regulatory settings for administering and purchasing legal aid services from private lawyers and the Public Defence Service in an effective and efficient manner.
+This system provides the regulatory settings for who qualifies to receive legal aid, and for the administering and purchasing of legal aid services from private lawyers and the Public Defence Service in an effective and efficient manner.

 This system encompasses the processes and procedures available to parties to enforce court judgments and settlements in civil cases.
 It also includes the processes available to enforce court-imposed and court-ordered fines (for example, following an unsuccessful challenge to, or failure to pay, an infringement fee).
 This aspect has strong links to the regulatory system dealing with infringements and public order offences.